andymckay/readmes/for-reports.md

 ## Principles

-* Long term happiness is more important than most short term wins at the expense of peoples sanity.
+* Long term happiness is more important than most short term wins at the expense of peoples well being.
 * I bias towards action and ownership of ideas without needing to get buy in from everyone.
 * The only caveat to the above is understanding the risks of what could go wrong with a decision.
 Understanding the risk of decision helps us evaluate how critical a decision is.
 * I value incremental correctness and gradually improving a solution over big bang development.